Karetski/Testament/README.md

 There is a problem when we, developers, writing tests for optionals in Swift.
 This problem is widely described [here.](https://www.natashatherobot.com/unit-testing-optionals-in-swift-xctassertnotnil/)

-The main point of this framework is to transform the following construction:
+The main point of this tool is to transform the following construction:
 ```
 if let string = optionalString {
     XCTAssert(string == "Testament")